A Complete Guide To Mardi Himal Trek

 - Rain jacket/down jacket depending on the season

 - Water bottles (water purification system) x 2

 - Humid tissues

 - Hand sanitizer

 - Toilet paper

 Please note that the list above is fundamental.
-Please check my article on Nepal Trekking Gear List for a fully comprehensive list.
+Please check my Nepal Trekking Gear List article for a fully comprehensive list.